pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

     Stripe.api_key = Rails.configuration.stripe[:secret_key]

 Now we can update our views.
 Add this form below the "quote-info" div.
-The hidden field tags will pass along some info needed for the UberRUSH delivery.
+The hidden field tags will pass along some info that is necessary for the UberRUSH delivery.

     # views/products/show.html.erb